 But I’m only partway through it, so I must read on.
 Any book that makes the reader think so deeply, ponder events, life, politics and society, is always worth reading, regardless of whether you agree with the author’s conclusions.

 * My first political memories go back to the 1960 presidential race between Kennedy and Nixon.
 It was all the talk in the schoolyard.
-My best friend – my next-door neighbour – and I took opposite dies, him for Nixon, me for Kennedy and we “debated” against each other in childish parody of the real debates.
-I also remember watching Diefenbaker (Canada’s own Nixon) and Pearson debate on TV.
+My best friend – my next-door neighbour – and I took opposite sides; him for Nixon, me for Kennedy and we “debated” against each other in childish parody of the real debates.
+I also remember watching Diefenbaker (Canada’s own Nixon it seemed at the time, but it was just the jowls…) and Pearson debate on TV.
 Our home was cheerfully non-political, but you couldn’t escape the news.
 I did, however, find books in the school and public library about politics that I brought home to read.
+I remember getting into a clash with some classmates in my first year in high school because I read about Communism at a time when the Cold War was in full bloom.

 ** By the mid-60s, I had become more politically aware, but would not really grasp all the issues or pay attention to the events, elections and the movements until the late 60s, when I headed to university.
 There everything boiled and bubbled to the surface and I became, like so many young people at the time, politicized, polarized and angry enough to learn protest songs on my guitar… I cast my first vote in the 1968 federal election.
 Perlstein was born a year after that.